clickgogo/instakilo/README.md

   <h2>👥 Contributing</h2>

-  <p>We welcome contributions from the community!
+  <p>I 2elcome contributions from the community!
 If you'd like to contribute, please follow these steps:</p>

   <ol>
     <li>🍴 Fork the repository.</li>